haskell-grpc-native/http2-client/README.md

 ** Sent DATA flow control ** A server following the HTTP2 specification strictly will kick you for sending too much data.
-The `http2-client` library allows you to be more aggressive than the server allows and you have to be care for your streams.
+The `http2-client` library allows you to be more aggressive than the server allows and you have to care for your streams.
 We provide an incoming flow-control context that will allow you to call `_withdrawCredit` to wait until some credit is available.
 At the time of this writing, the `sendData` function does not call `_withdrawCredit`